oblac/jodd-site/doc/props.md

     String user = props.getValue("db.username", "develop");
 ~~~~~

+More then one profile can be specified at a time.
+The order
+of specified profiles is important in cases when one key
+has been defined in many selected profiles.
+{: .attn}

 It is also possible to lookup only for base properties - using`
 getBaseValue()` method.
 Base properties are those that don't belong to
 any profile.